 Hwang, FJ & Lin, B 2011, 'Coupled-task scheduling on a single machine subject to a fixed job sequence', Computers and Industrial Engineering, vol. 60, no. 4, pp. 690-698.View/Download from: Publisher's site

 This paper investigates single-machine coupled-task scheduling where each job has two tasks separated by an exact delay.
 The objective of this study is to schedule the tasks to minimize the makespan subject to a given job sequence.
 We introduce several intriguing properties of the fixed-job-sequence problem under study.
 While the complexity status of the studied problem remains open, an O(n2) algorithm is proposed to construct a feasible schedule attaining the minimum makespan for a given permutation of 2n tasks abiding by the fixed-job-sequence constraint.
 We investigate several polynomially solvable cases of the fixed-job-sequence problem and present a complexity graph of the problem.

-Lin, B & Hwang, FJ 2011, 'Total completion time minimization in a 2-stage differentiation flowshop with fixed sequences per job type', Information Processing Letters, vol. 111, no. 5, pp. 208-212.View/Download from: UTS OPUS or Publisher's site
+Lin, B & Hwang, FJ 2011, 'Total completion time minimization in a 2-stage differentiation flowshop with fixed sequences per job type', Information Processing Letters, vol. 111, no. 5, pp. 208-212.View/Download from: Publisher's site

 This paper addresses the total completion time minimization in a two-stage differentiation flowshop where the sequences of jobs per type are predetermined.
 The two-stage differentiation flowshop consists of a stage-1 common machine and m stage-2 parallel dedicated machines.
 The goal is to determine an optimal interleaved processing sequence of all jobs at the first stage.
 We propose an View the MathML source dynamic programming algorithm, where nk is the number of type-k jobs.
 The running time is polynomial when m is constant.